CP1404/Practicals/prac_02/README.md

 In `main()`, before the menu loop, **get a valid score** using your function.
 When the user quits, say some kind of "farewell".

+# Reflection

+Even though we've only done two practicals so far, it's helpful to stop and reflect, and adjust as needed.

+Download and save the template markdown file [REFLECTION.md](REFLECTION.md) to your `prac_02` folder.
+Write short but meaningful answers to the questions in that file.

 # Practice & Extension Work

 ## Practice